open-edge-insights/eii-core/README.md

 2. `docker ps` should list all the containers which are included in docker-compose.yml

-3. To verify if the data pipeline withing IEI is working fine i.e., from ingestion -> classification -> publishing classifed metadata onto the databus, then check the logs of `ia_video_analytics` container using cmd: `docker logs -f ia_video_analytics`.
+3. To verify if the data pipeline withing EIS is working fine i.e., from ingestion -> classification -> publishing classifed metadata onto the databus, then check the logs of `ia_video_analytics` container using cmd: `docker logs -f ia_video_analytics`.
 One should see, publish messages like `Publishing topic: [topic_name]`

-5. `/opt/intel/eis` root directory gets created - This is the installation path for IEI:
+5. `/opt/intel/eis` root directory gets created - This is the installation path for EIS:
      * `data/` - stores the backup data for persistent imagestore and influxdb

 ---